UnBelieberble! Sahara Ray Swims Completely Naked Again Just Like In That Sex Expedition Trip With Bieber Last Year

 A photo posted by Sahara Ray (@sahara_ray) on

-During the Hawaii trip also posted several snaps in which she was topless further proving that Sahara Ray swims completely naked.
+During the Hawaii trip, she also posted several snaps in which she was topless, further proving that Sahara Ray swims completely naked.
 In one where she is pictured with Justin Bieber, she left a curious comment.

 “A few of my favourite things,” she commented during the Hawaii trip while holidaying with friends at a cliffside house worth more than $6 million.